since1968/stat-blocks/stiletto.markdown

 * The maneuver must use a weapon with the light and finesse properties, or it must use a grapple, or it may use a combination of weapon attack and grapple.
 * The maneuver may use your bonus action or your action, or be triggered as a reaction.
 * The maneuver should incorporate your sneak attack.

+> #### Stiletto Playtesting Notes
+> Unlike the Swashbuckler or the Inquisitive, the Stiletto has no “always on” sneak attack.
+The archetype is built around two techniques: setting up a sneak attack by imposing a short term condition like blindness, grappled, or stunned; and making sneak attacks during your opponent’s turn.
+>
+> The Stiletto is unlikely to be as strong as many of his opponents.
+If he hopes to grapple effectively he should take Expertise in Athletics at first level.

+<div class='pageNumber'>1</div>
+<div class='footnote'>PART 1 | THE BASICS</div>

+\page

 #### Basic Maneuvers
 The maneuvers are presented in alphabetical order.
 Unless otherwise noted, you must be wielding a light, finesse weapon to use a basic maneuver.